The Merchant's Guild

 And with that, your Merchant Season begins.
 You’re able to set up after a Services Check each event (like a Weapons Check), and you begin to build how the people of Osterra view your vendor.
 You will also receive a Merchant’s Guild badge, a physical representation of your membership in the Guild that allows you to invoke its perks.
 This badge is your stand’s for the Season but should be returned after each event to the Merchant’s Guild.

-Reputation
+Reputation Tokens

 As an Owner, you are always shaping your reputation.
 You could play it completely above-board and virtuous.
 Or you could dip into risky deeds— dealing in illicit activities-- and develop a seedy reputation that’s just one step ahead of the law.
-What kind of merchant do you aspire to be?
+In game, these are represented as Reputation Tokens.

-Sterling Reputation: Acquire Charitable Contribution tokens.
+Sterling Reputation: Acquire Charitable Contribution Reputation tokens.
 By investing coin into good will projects or donations, you may expend a token to deduct from your shop’s upkeep by a max of 33% per token each season (to minimum 0%).
 Giving starting gold to new players, donating to Osterran work projects, or providing good-aligned quests with monetary rewards count as charitable contributions, among others.
 Charitable Contribution tokens are recharged each season when you pay upkeep.

-You start with zero of both tokens, but may receive one based on your character's reputation.
 Reputations typically start neutral, change slowly, and grow over time.
 You have the opportunity to earn up to three of either of the tokens by choosing them as perks each season OR awarded as consequences of roleplaying events.
 Your shop may only have three tokens maximum between the two reputation types of tokens.
-Special quests or programs may only be available to those with a certain number of Charitable Contribution or Dubious Dealing tokens at that Season’s inception.
+Special Perks, quests, or programs may only be available to those with a certain number of Charitable Contribution or Dubious Dealing tokens at that Season’s inception.

 Charitable Contributions